richyyun/Plex/README.md

 3. Docker makes adding additional programs / services, keeping them updated, and tweaking properties much simpler
 4. Docker is more lightweight than individually installed programs

 There was definitely a steep learning curve.
 I still don't quite understand all the underlying mechanisms that are operating under the hood, but I'll try to lay out its implementation as simply as possible here.
-Read through the [Docker website](https://docs.docker.com/get-started/overview/) or watch this [youtube video](https://www.youtube.com/watch?v=aLipr7tTuA4) to get a better sense of what Docker is doing.
+Assuming you know how to navigate Linux, read through the [Docker website](https://docs.docker.com/get-started/overview/) or watch this [youtube video](https://www.youtube.com/watch?v=aLipr7tTuA4) to get a better sense of what Docker is doing.

 To start, we need to install the docker engine, which can be done by following the instructions [here](https://docs.docker.com/engine/install/ubuntu/).
 I also installed Docker Desktop, mostly on accident, but have found it to be really handy for keeping containers organized and inspecting the container instances.